-If a review panel is not satisfied that the registrant concerned is fit to practise, the panel may:
+If a review panel is not satisfied that the registrant concerned is fit to practise, it is open to the panel to:

-- extend an existing conditions of practice order; - further extend a suspension order; or - remove the registrant concerned from the Register (issue a striking off order).
+- extend an existing conditions of practice order; - further extend the suspension order; - remove the registrant concerned from the Register (issue a striking off order).

 In 2009-10, 95 review hearings were held.
-Table 28 shows that the number of review hearings has increased each year.
+Table 28 shows that the number of review hearings held has increased each year.